150balbes/rockchip-kernel/Documentation/virt/kvm/api.rst

 PPC:
 ^^^^

 Queues an external interrupt to be injected.
-This ioctl is overloaded with 3 different irq values:
+This ioctl is overleaded with 3 different irq values:

 a) KVM_INTERRUPT_SET